Instructor FAQ

 The basics

 - Do all students take the exam at once?
-You’ll designate a window of 2-4 days (longer for a double-length exam or very large courses) over which several sessions will be available for student self-scheduling at fixed times to take the assessment.
+No. You’ll designate a window of 2-3 days (longer for a double-length exam or very large courses) over which several sessions will be available for student self-scheduling at fixed times to take the assessment.
 The assessment must be designed so that its integrity is not compromised by this fact.
+Talk to us about your situation and we’ll happily advise you!

 - What about DSP accommodations?
-Most common DSP accommodations, including extra-time and reduced-distraction, are handled automatically with no action needed from you.
+Common DSP accommodations, including extra-time and reduced-distraction, are handled automatically with no action needed from you, once the accommodation information has been provided at the start of the semester.
 Accommodations that cannot be met will still require you to make separate arrangements as has always been the case.

 - What restrictions are there on software/network access on the CBTF computers?